rafasuarez24/Suarez_Portfolio/README.md

 # Welcome, my name is Rafael

-## Here are some projects which I have completed while pursuing my Master's degree in Statistics and Data Science at the University of Houston
+## Here are some projects which I have completed while pursuing my Master's degree in Statistics and Data Science at the University of Houston.
 ## They showcase my ability to code, visualize, and write reports summarizing the results.